hpc2n/selecting-modules/docs/index.md

-# Welcome to the course: Login and selecting software modules
+# Welcome to the course: Selecting software modules

 This NAISS course is given under under NAISS, by staff working at the branches located at UPPMAX, LUNARC, and HPC2N.